 - Service account name Enter an appropriate name for this service account.

-- Role Do not select anything for Role.
+- Select Role - Do not select a role

 - If a consent screen has not been configured previously, you are prompted to configure a Product name for the consent screen.